-From the sunny shores of Portugal to the darkest dungeons of Dracula’s castle in Transylvania, the following itineraries can be easily combined, shortened, or altered to suit your wayfaring tastes.
-If you’ve got wheels, wanderlust and a spot of time, here’s some adventure fuel.
-Start your engines: these are the best road trips in Europe.
+If you've got wheels, wanderlust and a spot of time, start your engines.
+From the sunny shores of Portugal to the darkest dungeons of Dracula's castle in Transylvania, the following itineraries can be easily combined, shortened or altered to suit your wayfaring tastes.
+Here are 10 of the best road trips in Europe.

-Spend a night in the medieval village of Bacharacht in Riesling wine country, before wandering the riverside streets of Heidelberg.
-Onward to Nuremberg, and then to Leipzig for a strong dose of hot caffeine with your cold war history, classical music and cake.
+Spend a night in the medieval village of Bacharach in Riesling wine country, before wandering the riverside streets of Heidelberg.
+Onward to Nuremberg, and then to Leipzig for a strong dose of hot caffeine with your Cold War history, classical music and cake.

 Best for: Culture vultures looking for bragging rights.